 The PHA may, at its discretion, set aside units above the 20 percent program limit.
+For additional Project Based Voucher policies, see the MTW Plan.

 Units Not Subject to the PBV Program Limitation

 [FR Notice 1/18/17]

 PBV units under the RAD program and HUD-VASH PBV set-aside vouchers do not count toward the 20 percent limitation when PBV assistance is attached to them.